-Congress should further revise FCA to define ‘false’ and ‘fraudulent’ and thereby clarify the boundaries of implied false certification theory.
-The revisions could even include ‘implied false certification’ and define the boundaries of the theory that way.
-While amendments from 1986 expanded FCA liability, Congress must remember that it originally enact FCA to help the federal government in recovering cash from private contractors who sold non-working munitions, equipment, and supplies to the union army (DOJ, 2012).
-While the qui tam provision was intended to help the government ‘root out’ fraud, the intended reach of the statute was limited (Erickson, 716 F.Supp at 915).
+Congress should further revise the FCA to define “false” and “fraudulent” and thereby clarify the boundaries of implied false certification theory.
+The revisions could even include the words “implied false certification” and define the boundaries of the theory that way.
+Amendments since 1986 have expanded the scope of FCA liability, but Congress must recall that it enacted the FCA to help the federal government recover monies from private contractors that sold faulty munitions, equipment, and supplies to the union army (DOJ, 2012).
+While the qui tam provision was intended to help the government “root out” fraud, the intended reach of the statute was limited (Erickson ex rel.
+United States v.
+American Institute of Biological Sciences, 1989, p.
+915).

 Scaling Back Implied False Certification Theory

-On 2 May 2012, 6 members of the Senate Finance Committee, including Sen. Grassley, published an open letter to the health care community, asking for ‘the collective wisdom and accumulated insights of thousands of professionals and individual experiences [which] could offer a fresh perspective and potentially identify solutions that may have been overlooked or underutilized’ by the federal government (U.S. Senate Comm. on Finance, 2012).
-AHA responded with several recommendations,,, but cautioned that ‘mistakes are made by hospital staff, the Centers for Medicare & Medicaid Services and program contractors alike . . . .
-Such mistakes are not fraud, and the powerful weapon of the False Claims Act (FCA) should not be wielded in a misguided attempt to correct or prevent mistakes (American Hospital Association, 2011).
-Rather than face the potential negative consequences of an adverse jury verdict – treble damages (31 U.S.C. § 3729(a)(1)), civil penalties (31 U.S.C. § 3729(a)(1)), attorney fees (31 U.S.C. § 3730(d)(2)), potential debarment or suspension (Federal Acquisition Regulations, 2016) - AHA emphasized that defendants are forced to settle FCA claims.
-As AHA noted in its letter, ‘[t]he FCA imposes stiff penalties . . . .
-The threat of an allegation of fraud is no small matter for any hospital’ ((American Hospital Association, 2011)).
-The same can be said about any other business or individual, large or small (Doan, 2011, 69)).
+On May 2, 2012, six members of the Senate Finance Committee, including Senator Grassley, published an open letter to the health-care community, soliciting “the collective wisdom and accumulated insights of thousands of professionals and individual experiences [which] could offer a fresh perspective and potentially identify solutions that may have been overlooked or underutilized” by the federal government (U.S. Senate Committee on Finance, 2012).
+The AHA (2011) responded with several recommendations but cautioned that

+mistakes are made by hospital staff, the Centers for Medicare & Medicaid Services and program contractors alike . . . .
+Such mistakes are not fraud, and the powerful weapon of the False Claims Act (FCA) should not be wielded in a misguided attempt to correct or prevent mistakes. ( p. )

+Rather than face the potential negative consequences of an adverse jury verdict—treble damages (31 U.S.C. § 3729(a)(1)), civil penalties (31 U.S.C. § 3729(a)(1)), attorney fees (31 U.S.C. § 3730(d)(2)), or potential debarment or suspension (Federal Acquisition Regulations, 2016)—the AHA emphasized that defendants are forced to settle FCA claims.
+As the AHA (2011) noted in its letter, “[t]he FCA imposes stiff penalties . . . .
+The threat of an allegation of fraud is no small matter for any hospital.”
+The same goes for any other business or individual, big or small (Doan, 2011, p.
+69).

-A number of practical concerns are raised for company such as whether they may be exposed to False Claim Act liability for conduct typically challenged by actions by private party.
-For instance, the 1st Circuit’s construction of FCA in Hutcheson permits a relator to claim FCA violations for a party’s alleged failure to comply with a contract provision even when that provision isn’t a express condition of payment.
-Ignoring practical concerns, the 1st Circuit assured that ‘other means exist to cabin the breadth of the phrase “false or fraudulent” as used in the FCA’ (Hutcheson, 647 F.3d at 388).
-After all, the court reasons, FCA liability requires that the defendant acted knowingly and the false claim was material to the government’s decision to pay (Hutcheson, 647 F.3d at 388).
+This raises a number of practical concerns for companies, such as whether they may be exposed to FCA liability for conduct typically challenged by private party actions.
+For instance, the First Circuit’s construction of FCA in United States ex rel.
+Hutcheson v.
+Blackstone Medical, Inc. (2011) permits a relator to assert FCA violations for a party’s alleged failure to comply with a contract provision even when that provision is not an express condition of payment.
+Brushing aside any practical concerns, the First Circuit assured that “other means exist to cabin the breadth of the phrase ‘false or fraudulent’ as used in the FCA” (United States ex rel.
+Hutcheson v.
+Blackstone Medical, Inc., 2011, p.
+388).
+After all, the court reasoned, FCA liability requires that the defendant acted knowingly and that the false claim was material to the government’s decision to pay (United States ex rel.
+Hutcheson v.
+Blackstone Medical, Inc., 2011, p.
+388).

-Policy reasons call into question the correctness of applying FCA so liberally.
-The Westmoreland court observed that while the ‘provider agreements speak to the compliance of the providers rather than third parties… this is of no moment as to whether they rendered the relevant claims false or fraudulent.
+Policy reasons call into question the appropriateness of applying FCA so liberally.
+The United States ex rel.
+Westmoreland v.
+Amgen Inc. et al. (2011) court observed that while the

+provider agreements speak to the compliance of the providers rather than third parties… this is of no moment as to whether they rendered the relevant claims false or fraudulent.
 The agreements amount to a representation of compliance with the relevant anti-kickback